Gents and Ladies Doubles

 5. If match has not been played by the stated deadline and players have not contacted the President, then, by default, a 'coin toss' will be organised to determine who goes through to the next round.

 6. All matches will be played to the best of three sets.
-If the score in the first or second set reaches 6-all, then that set will be decided by playing a tie-break.
-If the third set reaches 6-all, play continues until one player has a 2 game lead.
+If any set reaches 6-all, then that set will be decided by playing a tie-break.

 8. Umpires for matches are optional.
 Any disputes, in a non-umpired match, should be settled by playing a let.